pwrliang/cudaKDTree/README.md

 # cudaKDTree - A Library for Building and Querying Left-Balanced (point-)k-d Trees in CUDA

+Quick note: This repository contains a set of CUDA based routines for efficiently building and performing queries in k-d trees.
+If k-d trees are what you're looking for then there's a good chance that this is what you've been looking for - after all a lot of people seem to be using it, and seem to be quite happy with it.

+However - if your ultimate goal is to simply perform device (i.e., GPU) based queries for tasks such as find-closest-point, kNN, etc, then "might I suggest" to please also have a look at my "cuBQL" repository (now hosted on https://github.com/NVIDIA/cuBQL).
+Unlike this repo cuBQL is based on BVHes, and though I don't want to get into the weeks of which of those is better on which metric my personal conviction is that cuBQL is most likely the more easy and more flexible route to whatever you want to do.

+# What is this Repo/Codebase?

 This repository contains a set of CUDA based routines for efficiently building and performing queries in k-d trees.
 It supports building over many different (customizable) input data types, and allows for